Villa + Self Contained Studio Cottage.

 Nestling behind Rocha da Pena in quiet country location very close to all amenities.
 7 Mins from Salir.

-The House and cottage have been sympathetically restored, rebuilt and refurbished and makes a wonderful relaxing private retreat in the splendour of rural Portugal.
+The House has been sympathetically restored, rebuilt and refurbished and makes a wonderful relaxing private retreat in the splendour of old rural Portugal.

 |Size||Sleeps up to 8, 4 bedrooms|